Stranded (with Pork Chop)

 "Yes, but all I had on hand--"

 "Hmm."
 Charles jotted something down in his report.
-"When are you coming?"

 "Me?
 Oh.
 Oh, no. I just needed to verify the details of the report.
 Don't you worry.
 I'll be emailing your request to our spaceways manager as soon as I finish typing our discussion notes.
 We should have this whole thing sorted in no time flat."